 - Measured Tread Width: MT2 = 10 1/8" and KO2 = 10 1/2"

-I only have 1000 miles or so on my new Hankooks so far and so far I can only hear a little hard to notice road noise.
+I only have a few thousand miles or so on my new Hankooks so far and so far I can only hear a little road noise.
 They have a more aggressive look than my KO2s but I am hopeful they will be fairly decent on winter roads with the siping in the tread blocks.
 We will see in a few months.

 I will update this blog entry and let you know how they are working as I get more miles on these tires.